404FoundingFather/wolfram-sim-ehammond/memory-bank/08-changelog.md

     - Configured gRPC-Web client code generation for the frontend.

 ### Changed
+- **Updated System Patterns Documentation (2025-05-16):**
+    - Updated `memory-bank/03-systemPatterns.md` to reflect the implementation status of `Hypergraph` and `Rules` modules
+    - Updated directory structure to match the current project organization
+    - Added implementation details for `Pattern`, `Variable`, and `Binding` types
+    - Corrected the project root path and file structure
+    - Marked completed components with ✅ status indicators

 - **System Patterns and UI Design Alignment for Save/Load (2025-05-14):**
     - Updated `memory-bank/03-systemPatterns.md` to reflect save/load RPCs, data flows, and security considerations for file I/O.
     - Updated `memory-bank/05-uidesign.md` to include UI controls and user flows for hypergraph save/load functionality.